bbc/bbcrd_vault_collection/docs/index.md

 dealing with these two categories.

-Vault Cluster Deployment and Management
+Vault cluster deployment and management
 ---------------------------------------

 Vault is an enormously flexible tool and can be deployed in a huge number of